 Proposal Statement: More inclusive term.

-Supported by: Attorney General’s Office; LEAN; NCLC; Conservation Law Foundation; HEET; PowerOptions
+Supported by: Attorney General’s Office; LEAN; NCLC; Conservation Law Foundation; HEET; PowerOptions; Jonathan Buonocore

 Supporting Statements:

 AGO – The Department has long interpreted GSEP to apply to infrastructure repairs, as well as replacements.
 Changing the term to “act” or “measure” both codifies the Department’s broader interpretation and includes the possibility of including natural gas infrastructure decommissioning in GSEP.